Skip to main content

 For Whom Is A PIM System Valuable?

 A PIM system is a modern solution for e-commerce organizations.
-In particular, organizations that work with many suppliers, a wide range of products and multiple marketing and sales channels (such as webshops, apps, offline, etc.) are becoming increasingly dependent on PIM systems.
+In particular, organizations that work with many suppliers, a wide range of products and multiple marketing and sales channels (such as webshops, apps, offline, etc.) increasingly depend on PIM systems.

 So: What type of employees within an organization need a PIM?

 • Marketers.
-One of the most desirable features that a PIM system has to offer is the consistency of multi-channel product information.
-A marketer watches over the so-called “product experience” that a customer has, at every stage of the customer journey.
+One of the most desirable features a PIM system offers is the consistency of multi-channel product information.
+A marketer watches over a customer’s so-called “product experience” at every stage of the customer journey.
 High-quality product information that is always up-to-date is essential for this.

 • Retailers.
-Collaboration and therefore relationships with suppliers is extremely important.
-A PIM system is necessary to always guarantee the quality of product data and information and thus the life cycle of products.
+Collaboration and, therefore, relationships with suppliers are essential.
+A PIM system is necessary always to guarantee the quality of product data and information and, thus, the life cycle of products.

 • E-commerce manager.
 As a manager, you understand the impact that the quality of product information has on your sales.